 Does organ donation affect viewing of the body?

 Doctors remove all organs and tissue with great care.
 Surgical incisions are carefully closed and covered.
 Arrangements for viewing the body after donation are the same as immediately after death.

 Does it stop you having an open-casket funeral?

 Being an organ donor doesn’t stop you having an open-casket funeral.
 No-one will see any difference, as you’re clothed for the burial.

 Can you donate your organs if you’re under 18?

 Yes.
 Minors should tell their parents of their organ donation wishes.
-Parents can then give consent should the worst happen.
+Parents can then give consent, should the worst happen.
 There are always children on the transplant waiting list.
-These patients usually require smaller organs than an adult can provide.
+These patients usually need smaller organs than an adult can provide.
 Having child donors improves this situation and can provide comfort to the grieving family.